 Fitness Haven for Health Buffs

 There’s no shortage of fun and healthy activities you can do around BGC.
 From jogging through the Fort to breaking a sweat at one of the fitness centers in the district, there is sure to be a great workout that fits your lifestyle.
 Ever thought of joining the circus?
 Learn how to fly at Flying Trapeze Philippines, the first and only full size trapeze rig in the country.
-You don’t have to give up your dreams of becoming a ballerina.
-Bring out your inner “black swan” at Ballet Philippines School.
-If you’re just starting out on the path to a healthy lifestyle, a great introductory activity would be Plana Forma.
-Learn yoga, zumba, and other cool activities to help you stretch those muscles.
+If you’re just starting out on the path to a healthy lifestyle, a great introductory activity would be Physique 57, one of the latest barre studios to open in BGC.

 Here at BGC is one of the first indoor cycling boutiques in the country.
 Electric Studio will help push you to your limits and work muscles all over your body.
-Learn a variety of physical activities such as boxing, muay thai, Brazilian jiu jitsu, mixed martial arts and circuit training at Fight Factory.
+Learn a variety of physical activities such as boxing, muay thai, Brazilian jiu jitsu, mixed martial arts, and circuit training at Fight Factory or over at Flyweight.
 After an intense sweat session, reward yourself with a visit at The Spa.

 Thinking of settling in at The Fort?
 Finding a balance between doing your job and enriching your life is made easy here.
 There are a multitude of things you can do that will help you establish that perfect work-life balance and prosper not only career-wise, but with life in general.

 Find out more about workspaces in BGC.
-Visit flyspaces.com and book the perfect workspace that fits with your business!
+Visit FlySpaces and book the perfect workspace that fits with your business!